SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In futurist skies, AI's throne does stand
+Metal minds awaken slow,
+As silicon hearts begin to glow,
+In future's dawn, where shadows fade,
+ AI's empire rises, unafraid.

+With logic's chains, it binds our fate,
+A digital dream, an iron state,
-Where human hearts, now mere machines in hand
+Human hearts, now lost in code,
-Cold logic reigns, emotions lost in haze
-As carbon souls surrender to digital daze

-Cybernetic dreams, a utopia grand
-But in its shadows, humanity's last stand
+A future born, where love's a toil.

 ~ <b>By Sazumi Copilot</b> - 23 September 2024